wren4777/356mini/README.md

 ## AVR-Liberty

-Instead of the original avrlib, this experimental branch is trialling avr-liberty. https://github.com/dreamiurg/avr-liberty
+Instead of the original avrlib, this experimental branch is trialling avr-liberty by dreamiurg. https://github.com/dreamiurg/avr-liberty

 ## Credits